Emerson Street Branch YMCA

 Acknowledging Past Harm

-In the 1940s, the YMCA of the USA sought to desegregate its facilities across the country which led to the eventual closing of the Emerson Street Y Branch in 1969.
-A history of the segregation in Evanston and the Emerson Street Branch YMCA was written by Dino Robinson for the Shorefront Journal.
+In the 1940s, the YMCA of the USA began calling for the desegregation of its facilities nationwide.
+In Evanston, this shift led to the integration of the YMCA in 1963 and, six years later, the closing of the Emerson Street Branch in 1969.
+Historian Dino Robinson documented this history of segregation and the Emerson Street Branch YMCA for the Shorefront Journal.

-In 1963, the Grove Street Branch YMCA integrated its facilities.
-It closed the Emerson Street Branch Y in 1969, but failed to publicly recognize the significant impact the Emerson Y had made on six decades of Black people in Evanston and subsequently failed to acknowledge the related harm that was caused by the closing of the branch.
-While we—the McGaw YMCA—can’t erase the harms of this integration or the decades of degradation and dehumanization of Black, Indigenous, and People of Color throughout the history of the YMCA in Evanston, we can acknowledge our mistakes and our role in upholding white supremacist culture and help envision a path to ensure that McGaw YMCA is an anti-racist, multicultural space where everyone can thrive.
+When the Emerson Street Y was closed, the Evanston YMCA did not publicly acknowledge the profound impact the branch had made over six decades in the lives of Black Evanstonians, and subsequently failed to acknowledge the related harm that was caused by the closing of the branch.
+While we—the McGaw YMCA—can’t undo the harms of this history or the ways in which our institution upheld white supremacist culture, we can and must acknowledge our past, take responsibility for the harm it perpetuated, and commit to shaping an anti-racist, multicultural YMCA where everyone can be, belong, and thrive.

 Becoming an Anti-Racist, Multicultural YMCA